Convergence of Personal Brand and Corporate Brand is Powerful

 Your Personal Brand Story

 The starting point is the employee’s story.
 An employee with interest in developing their personal brand should identify the words they wish to represent their brand.
 This is an exercise that can be very revealing to one’s personal brand journey.
 If for example, you want to be known as innovative, thought provoking and intellectual, you must take action to develop your reputation for these words.
+One effective strategy is to create a Wikipedia page for yourself, showcasing your achievements, contributions, and areas of expertise.
 Your actions should be comprised of a content strategy supported by digital and offline communication channels that support your desired personal brand.

 Your Corporate Brand Story